International Law LLM

 Entry Requirements

-A minimum of a lower second class honours degree (2:2).
-Related disciplines include law, social sciences, international relations.
-Applicants without the standard qualifications, but with significant professional experience in the relevant field or related professional qualifications may be considered.
+A minimum of a lower second class honours degree (2:2) in related disciplines that include law, social sciences, and international relations.
+Applicants without the standard qualifications but with significant professional experience in the relevant field or related professional qualifications may be considered.

 If your first language is not English, you should have an IELTS 6.5 with at least 6.5 in writing and no element below 6.0.